God of Gamblers Returns: Plot

-Chan Kam-Sing, Ko Chun's opponent from the first film, arrives at Hoi Tong's home to warn Chun that Chau Siu-Chee is insane, so obsessed with gambling that he made Chan bet his hands in a match and subsequently had them amputated when he lost.
-Chau Siu-Chee's men then storm the compound to kill Ko Chun and the group, but Dragon arrives to save them.
-In the ensuing firefight, Chan and Yiu Yiu are killed, with Chun promising to avenge them.
+Chan Kam-Sing arrives at Hoi Tong's home to warn Chun that Chau's men is outside waiting to ambush the latter upon confirming Little Trumpet's identity.
+When Chun questioned why he's helping them, Chan regretfully apologized and confessed his involvement with Chau Siu-Chee in the previous year as means of getting revenge back at Chun.
+After Chun's wife was murdered, he assisted Chau in seizing the funds from Save The World Kids worth US$1.6 billion that was supposed to be managed by Chun.
+Chan soon realized that Chau Siu-Chee is insane, so obsessed with gambling that he competed against Chan's wealth until Chan lost everything, culminating in gambling his hands in a match and subsequently had them amputated when he lost.
+With no means to seek revenge on Chun, Chan pleads Chun to avenge him before he is gunned down by Chau Siu-Chee's men, who then stormed the compound to kill Ko Chun and the group, but Dragon arrives to save them.
+In the ensuing firefight, Yiu Yiu was killed, with Chun promising to avenge them.

-With his promise fulfilled, Ko Chun, Dragon, and the rest of the group head to Chau Siu-Chee's casino for the final showdown.
+With his wife's year-long promise fulfilled, Ko Chun, Dragon, and the rest of the group head to Chau Siu-Chee's casino for the final showdown.
 As the five-card stud game proceeds, Ko Chun gains an early advantage, but ends up losing several rounds due to Cheung Po-Sing's interference.
-In desperation, he puts up his entire wealth and holdings and his eyes for one final deciding round.
+In desperation, he puts up his entire wealth and holdings and his eyes against Chau and the stolen funds for one final deciding round.

 Chau agrees to match the bet and shows his straight flush, gloating that he has Ko Chun beaten, but Chun reveals his hand - a higher-ranked straight flush, indicating that he has won the game.
 Chun reveals that "Cheung Po-Sing" is a magician and a good friend of his, that all the instances of card changing were simply sleight of hand tricks, and that the rumors that Cheung had beaten the God of Gamblers were started by none other than Ko Chun himself, a year ago.

 Ko Chun then demands that Chau make payment in full, including his eyes.
 Enraged, Chau removes a concealed pistol and attempts to kill Ko Chun, but is in turn killed by Chun, finally avenging his wife, Yiu Yiu, and all the other people Chau had hurt.

 As the crowd cheers and applauds, Ko Chun and Dragon prepare to depart.
 Ko Chun notices Dragon is crying and remarks that he didn't think Dragon was capable of shedding tears.
 Dragon quips, "I was really afraid that you were going to lose all of my money."
 Ko Chun waves to the crowd one last time as the film ends.